mharen/mharen.github.io/blog/2012/2012-12-google-analytics-fun-with-advanced.md

 ![image%25255B2%25255D.png](image%25255B2%25255D.png)

 But this doesn’t show us how they’ve changed *over time*.
 For instance, how has Internet Explorer fared over the last two years?
-You can do this with <a href="https://support.google.com/analytics/bin/answer.py?hl=en-GB&amp;answer=1033017&amp;topic=1032940&amp;rd=1">advanced segments</a>.
+You can do this with [advanced segments](https://support.google.com/analytics/bin/answer.py?hl=en-GB&amp;answer=1033017&amp;topic=1032940&amp;rd=1).

 Click the advanced segments button and add a few custom segments for the metric you’re interested in.
 In my case, I added one for browsers that look like IE, and browsers that don’t: